 In connection with our 2019 Annual Stockholder Meeting, we received a stockholder proposal requesting that the Board of Directors take the necessary steps to allow Capital One's stockholders to act by written consent.
 Of the votes cast, approximately 56.9% supported the proposal (representing approximately 47.5% of our outstanding shares).
 In 2019, the Board recommended Capital One's stockholders vote against this stockholder proposal in light of Capital One's current governance practices and structures-including the ability of stockholders to call special meetings, our adoption of a standard proxy access right, and our strong year-around stockholder engagement practices.
-In addition, the Board expressed concerns regarding the potential for abuse of a right to act by written consent by short-term or special interest stockholders who could use the written consent procedure without providing advance notice or information to stockholders on important pending stockholder actions.
+In addition, the Board expressed concerns regarding the potential for abuse of a right to act by written consent by short-term or special interest stockholder actions.
 Such use of the right to act by written consent would deprive many Capital One stockholders of the opportunity that a stockholder meeting provides to engage in a transparent discussion and to exchange views with the Board and each other before stockholder action is taken.